GOP candidates: Voters not gripped by Trump’s legal woes

 Some Republican contenders for president are arguing that it’s the news media, not voters on the campaign trail, who are gripped by former President Trump’s legal woes.

-The discord comes after Trump dominated headlines when he was arraigned last week on federal charges in Washington, D.C., related to trying to stay in power after the 2020 election.
+The discord comes after Trump dominated headlines when he was arraigned last week on federal charges in Washington, D.C., related to his attempts to stay in power after the 2020 election.

 At least two GOP candidates — former Vice President Mike Pence and North Dakota Gov. Doug Burgum — complained over the weekend that there was a discrepancy between wall-to-wall media coverage of Trump’s indictments and how much voters along the campaign trail are interested in the former president’s legal woes.